 So if you're using some of this stuff, spray it when the weather is cool like in early morning or late afternoon.
 Avoid spraying directly on the flower buds.
 It will help keep the buds alive.

 In these cases, if there are not too many adenium plants, you could move them under a shelter to keep them safe from the rain.
-Or if there are too many adenium plants, you could set up a clear greenhouse cover for them.
+Or if there are too many adenium plants, you could set up a clear cover for them.

 Sometimes, without sufficient energy the adenium may not be able to nourish their buds, which may cause bud dropping.
 During the flowering stage, you could ramp up the potassium amount.
 It helps with nice flowers and colors.
 Be careful not to add too much though.
 Because too much of it may burn the buds and leaves.

-If you notice the adenium buds keep turning darkened and fall off after very good care, it may be the variety's current health.
+If you notice the adenium buds keep turning dark and fall off after very good care, it may be the variety's current health.
 This may happen when buyers get the plants from nurseries that have used too much chemicals on the plants.